kyverno/website/content/en/policies/other/require_deployments_have_multiple_replicas/require_deployments_have_multiple_replicas.md

     policies.kyverno.io/description: >-
       Deployments with a single replica cannot be highly available and thus the application may suffer downtime if that one replica goes down.
 This policy validates that Deployments have more than one replica.
 spec:
   validationFailureAction: audit
+  background: true
   rules:
     - name: deployment-has-multiple-replicas
       match: